Hindustan Socialist Republican Association: Early activities

-There were many early attempts at disruption and obtaining funds, such as the robbery of the houses of a village officials at Dwarikapur and Bichpuri in 1922–23, but the Kakori train robbery was the most prominent of the early HRA efforts.
+There were many early attempts at disruption and obtaining funds, such as the robbery of the houses of village officials at Dwarikapur and Bichpuri in 1922–23, but the Kakori train robbery was the most prominent of the early HRA efforts.
 The Kakori event occurred on 9 August 1925, when HRA members looted government money from a train around 10 mi from Lucknow and accidentally killed a passenger in the process.
-Significant members of the HRA were arrested and tried for their involvement in that incident and others which had preceded it.
-The outcome was that four leaders – Ashfaqullah Khan, Ram Prasad Bismil, Roshan Singh and Rajendra Lahiri – were hanged in December 1927 and a further 16 imprisoned for lengthy terms.
+Significant members of the HRA were arrested and tried for their involvement in that incident and others that had preceded it.
+The outcome was that four leaders – Ashfaqulla Khan, Ram Prasad Bismil, Roshan Singh and Rajendra Lahiri – were hanged in December 1927 and a further 16 were imprisoned for lengthy terms.
 The result of the trial, in which the HRA participants sang patriotic songs and displayed other forms of defiance, seriously damaged the leadership of the HRA and dealt a major blow to its activities.
 Many associated with the HRA who escaped trial found themselves placed under surveillance or detained for various reasons.
-Chandra Shekhar Azad was the only one of the principal leaders who managed to escape arrest whereas Banwari Lal became an approver.
+Chandra Shekhar Azad was the only one of the principal leaders who managed to escape arrest, whereas Banwari Lal became an approver.